Liyana-5/Gout_Sepsis_Blood_Transcriptome_Analysis/README.md

 We hypothesize that distinct gene expression signatures in blood can effectively differentiate gout from sepsis, reflecting disease-specific immune activation patterns.

 ## Files
+- Analysis.R contains the main R script used for analysis.
+- Annotations.csv contains the annotation file for the genes
 -